vdaas/vald/docs/contributing/unit-test-guideline.md

 To improve test coverage, the basic but critical thinking way is thinking about input patterns.
 It is not only a single input, but also multi inputs.

-If a function or method requires multi-input, we should try to create many test cases.
+If a function or method accept multiple inputs, we should try to create test cases to cover all the inputs.

 (Note: The below `calcSum()` is diffrent function from `calsSum(val ...int32)` which we mention before.)